Arriving in Singapore

 MobileOne Customer Service 1627 or visit www.m1.com.sg

-- Cable television – in addition to the local television and radio channels provided in the four main languages of Singapore, Singtel and StarHub also provide cable television, which you can opt to subscribe to for movies, sports, documentaries or news.
+- Cable television – in addition to the local television and radio channels provided in the four main languages of Singapore, Singtel and StarHub also provide cable television, which you can subscribe to for movies, sports, documentaries or news.

 Private clinics and government polyclinics can be found island-wide in Singapore, while 24-hour clinics and hospitals provide emergency medical care when needed.
 For a list of medical services, please visit www.hcidirectory.sg